jbc-cp/csc202-assignments/projects/4/ass4.md

 You will be using a Python `List` in several  places; to represent the Hash Table itself, and also as the return type of several functions defined below.
+(Note, though, that you'll be using linked lists for the contents of the hash table cells, and the list of line numbers stored in each element of this outer list, as described in the data definitions below.)

 ### Data Definitions